My collection of old adding machines

 Videos: My Diehl model E15 in action, My Burroughs Class P in action

-You can see more about these machines here: Jaapsch or JohnWolff or Vintage-Calculators or Prof. Christian-M. Hamann or Wim Hasselo or Crisvandevel
+You can see more about these machines here: Jaapsch or JohnWolff or Vintage-Calculators or Prof. Christian-M. Hamann or Wim Hasselo or Crisvandevel or Machineacalculer

 Others: Slide adders, Slide rules, Lalannes Abaque